Home Budget Decorating 101

 1. Paint Your Cabinets

-• Tip: Make sure to properly prep the surface by sanding and cleaning your cabinets before painting.
-Using a high-quality paint and a good brush will give you a smooth, professional finish.
+• Tip : Make sure to properly prep the surface by sanding and cleaning your cabinets before painting.
+Using a brush that works well with the paint will give you a smooth, professional finish.

 2. Update the Hardware